eustasy-archive/simplet/README.md

 	- Document
 	- Add to API and return as JSON
 - User Accounts
+	- More Lenient Sessions (First half of IP match, Waning: IPv6)
 	- Delete Option
 	- Fix Password Resets